 ssl_cipher: The list of permissible ciphers for connection encryption.

 tls_ciphersuites: Which encryption protocols and ciphersuites the server permits for encrypted connections; see Section 5.2, “Encrypted Connection TLS Protocols and Ciphers”.
-For example, you can set
+For example, you can configure

 tls_versionto prevent clients from using less-secure protocols.

-If the server cannot create a valid TLS context from the system variables for server-side encrypted-connection control, the server does not support encrypted connections.
+If the server cannot create a valid TLS context from the system variables for server-side encrypted-connection control, the server executes without support for encrypted connections.

 Prior to MySQL 8.0.16, the